RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ![playstation3_diagram](https://cloud.githubusercontent.com/assets/10035308/16599634/7f353148-42c0-11e6-9023-dbaf074bc933.png)

-### pcsx-rearmed Controls
+### PCSX-ReARMed Controls
-pcsx-rearmed controls and configurations are located in
+PCSX-ReARMed controls and configurations are located in
 ```
 /opt/retropie/configs/psx/pcsx.cfg
 ```
-An example mapping for pcsx-rearmed using an Xbox 360 controller is below for reference:
+An example mapping for PCSX-ReARMed using an Xbox 360 controller is below for reference:

 **Xbox 360 Controller**
 ```